Mother & Slaughter Excerpt

 The bitch wouldn’t stay down.

 Twenty feet away, the girl was crawling backwards on her elbows in the mud.
 She used the broadsword she’d brought into the stadium to push herself to her knees, and then to her feet.
-She gripped the hole in her side and glared at Eleanor one-eyed across the bloody quagmire of the pit.
+She gripped her side and leaned heavily on the sword, and glared at Eleanor one-eyed across the bloody quagmire of the pit.

 “Had enough?” the girl yelled, so the people in the stands could hear.